How to Grow Bamboo Plants

 This way you get foliage for the top 2/3rd from the taller culms and foliage for the bottom 1/3rd from the cut culms.

-- How to plant Slender Weavers bamboo, or any other bamboo plants
+- How to plant Slender Weavers bamboo, or any other clumping bamboo plants for screening

 Firstly, if other plants are growing where you want to plant the bamboo, you can just plant the bamboo water it until it’s established.

 It will grow very quickly and look great.

 Bamboo is NOT some plant that needs specialist care like an orchid.

 You do NOT need expert knowledge to grow it.